slarba/lein-test-refresh/README.md

-# lein-test-refresh
+# lein-test-refresh-gui

-This is a Leiningen plug-in that automatically refreshes and then runs your `clojure.test` tests when a file in your project changes
+This is a fork of a Leiningen plug-in by [Jake McCrary](https://github.com/jakemcc/lein-test-refresh) that automatically refreshes and then runs your `clojure.test` tests when a file in your project changes.

+In addition to original functionality, it displays a small and crude test status window with the usual red/green colors.

 ## Features